ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 ## Instructions

+The following sections contain configurations for the distributions we currently offer and the most commonly used distributions/operating systems.
+The first step is always to log in to your server via SSH or a GUI login session (RDP for a Windows server).

 If you are using an OVHcloud-provided Linux OS template to install your server, you will need to configure the first (main) IPv6 on the server.
-However, it is possible that the first (main) IPv6 address is configured by default on the recent OVHcloud-provided Linux OS template.
-Be sure to check the main configuration file of your operating system before proceeding.

 For example, if we have assigned to your server the IPv6 range: `2607:5300:xxxx:xxxx::/64` you may use as main IPv6 of your server the IPv6: `2607:5300:xxxx:xxxx::1/64`.

+If the main IPv6 is configured upon installation, proceed with the next one.

 Please take note of the following terminology that will be used in code examples and instructions of the guide sections below: